dhh1128/sivanea.com/to-a-fisherwoman.md

 I shall not hold you forcefully;
 though tender, soft
-I were to speak with you below, in the unknown depths-- of fish that dart like doubts in shadows even I don't know, of innocence, of laughter and complexities, of a hundred sad perplexities, and of an overwhelming question that I dare not offer in any other place-- yet, if compelled, you're sure to go;
+I were to speak with you below, in the unknown depths &mdash; of fish that dart like doubts in shadows even I don't know, of innocence, of laughter and complexities, of a hundred sad perplexities, and of an overwhelming question that I dare not offer in any other place &mdash; yet, if compelled, you're sure to go;
 I am the sea,
 and I am too painful,